Why should I care about depression in men?

 What is depression?

-Depression is much more than just feeling down.
-Depression is a serious disruption of a person’s regular way of thinking, feeling, and acting.
+Clinical depression is much more than just feeling down.
+It is a serious disruption of a person’s regular way of thinking, feeling, and acting.

 In general, symptoms of depression include